V-Sekai/manuals/71 Decisions/71.16 Proposed 16/20221019-networking-100000-entities-ownership.md

 ## Positive Consequences <!-- improvement of quality attribute satisfaction, follow-up decisions required -->

-This keeps low latency but reduces the needed bandwidth to sync 100,000 entites.
+This keeps low latency but reduces the needed bandwidth to sync 100,000 entities.

 Napkin math:

     50 bytes per frame per object * 100,000 objects = 5MB per frame.
     5MB/frame * 20 fps = 100MB = 1Gbps
-    If we send updates of all obejcts to all objects, that requires 100Tb/s
+    If we send updates of all objects to all objects, that requires 100Tb/s

     > yea 100k users at once is impossible any way you put it.
 I think a realistic goal is 1k, as like, our max goal